ZilongJas/IT-Homelabs/Linux/Setting-up-disk-partitions.md

    select /dev/sdb
    ```

-5. Create a partition table, which will structure the disk for data storage (this step erases all existing data on the disk):
+5. Create a partition table to structure the disk for data storage.
+This action erases all existing data on the disk:

    ```bash
    mklabel
    ```

-6. When prompted, specify the label type as `gpt` for modern systems or `msdos` for older systems.
+6. When prompted, specify the label type (`gpt` for modern systems or `msdos` for older systems).
 Confirm any warnings about data loss.

    ```bash
    gpt